waynegramlich/Fab/Apex.md

 * ApexPose:
   This is a wrapper class around the FreeCAD Matrix class that provides an openGL style transformation consisting of a rotation point, rotation axis, and rotation angle, followed by a final translation.
-It also computes the inverse matrix.
+It also keeps track of the inverse matrix.

 ## 2 Class ApexBoundBox <a name="apexboundbox"></a>